rektdeckard/patturn/README.md

 npm install --save patturn
 ```

-## Match expressions
+## Match Expressions

-The `match()` function behaves like a superpowered `switch` statement that returns a value from the matched branch.
+The `match` function behaves like a superpowered `switch` statement that returns a value from the matched branch.
 It accepts a value to match against, an array of matchers, and an optional default return value.

 ```ts
 import { match } from "patturn";

 const ANSWER = 42;

 const result = match(